roryl/lucee-book/java_virtual_machine.md

 You will need to restart tomcat after this change.
 #### User Security
-You will need to create two files $CATALINA_HOME/conf/jmxremote.access and $CATALINA_HOME/conf/jmxremote.password.
+You will need to create two files: $CATALINA_HOME/conf/jmxremote.access and $CATALINA_HOME/conf/jmxremote.password.

 jmxremote.access manages permissions and looks like this:
 ```